microsoft/powerbi-powershell/src/Modules/Workspaces/Commands.Workspaces/help/Get-PowerBIWorkspace.md

 ## PARAMETERS

 ### -All
 Indicates to show all the workspaces.
-Only supported when -Scope Organization is specified. -First and -Skip cannot be used along with this parameter.
+Only supported when -Scope Organization is specified. -First and -Skip cannot be used with this parameter.

 ```yaml
 Type: SwitchParameter